Online Privacy Statement

 How we use your information

-This privacy notice tells you how we, Layla Moran MP and her staff and volunteers, will collect and use your personal data for advocating on your behalf, providing you with information and advice, representing you in Parliament, attending your event or meeting, or any other purpose that we have agreed with you.
+This privacy notice tells you how we, Layla Moran and her staff and volunteers, will collect and use your personal data for advocating on your behalf, providing you with information and advice, representing you in Parliament, attending your event or meeting, or any other purpose that we have agreed with you.

 Why does Layla Moran’s office need to collect and store personal data?